f13dev/snakeboy/README.md

 1. Maybe reconsider the apple sprite, it can be awkward to see on an original DMG screen, maybe keep it simple with a rounded black dot.

 Buy some blank carts and make up some boxes (maybe print via AliExpress)

+BUG: If score is 100 or over, then the high score screen does not show up!!